New Big Money Means Sunrun Inc. (RUN) Investors Could Reap Benefit

 Sunrun Inc. (RUN): Who are the competitors?

-The company’s main competitors (and peers) include Limbach Holdings Inc. (LMB) that is 263.51% higher over the past 12 months.
-Sunrun Inc. (RUN) is 534.44% up on the 1-year trading charts.
-Short interest in the company’s stock has fallen -3.99% from the last report on Feb 11, 2021 to stand at a total of 28.41 million short shares sold with a short interest ratio of 4.2.
+The company’s main competitors (and peers) include Limbach Holdings Inc. (LMB) that is 291.26% higher over the past 12 months.
+Sunrun Inc. (RUN) is 443.19% up on the 1-year trading charts.
+Short interest in the company’s stock has risen 3.84% from the last report on Mar 14, 2021 to stand at a total of 27.32 million short shares sold with a short interest ratio of 4.2.